mengyu-yang/starter-hugo-academic/content/project/example/index.md

 ---
 title: Building a Dataset for Music Analysis and Conditional Generation
-summary: Undergraduate thesis on deep learning for music generation and analysis.
+summary: My undergraduate thesis on deep learning for music generation and analysis.
 tags:

 date: '2021-04-27T00:00:00Z'